 When Indigenous children are brought into government care, it is common for them to be placed in non-Indigenous foster and group home settings.
 When these children are removed from their culture, they risk losing their connection to it.
 Children’s Aid Foundation of Canada is working to address the risk of disconnection, with the Back to the Land program.
 This program serves to provide Indigenous children, youth, and families who are or have been involved in the child welfare system with opportunities to be immersed in their cultural traditions and to reconnect with their heritage in natural environments.

-In 2019-2020, we granted $85,000 through the Back to the Land program to support 259 kids in care as they connected with their culture in ways they otherwise would not have had the opportunity to, such as through attending culturally specific camps and retreats, receiving instruction in traditional arts and cooking, and experiencing cultural holiday celebrations.
+Thanks to donors like The Tachane Foundation, in 2019-2020, we granted $85,000 through the Back to the Land program to support 259 kids in care as they connected with their culture in ways they otherwise would not have had the opportunity to, such as through attending culturally specific camps and retreats, receiving instruction in traditional arts and cooking, and experiencing cultural holiday celebrations.

 Avenues of support